Lu-JF/RaspberryPiCaseStudy/README.md

 # RaspberryPiCaseStudy
-The case study of the intenlligent edge computing system based on RaspberryPi and googLeNet
+The case study of the intenlligent edge computing system based on RaspberryPi and deep learning
 ### The environment
 The case ideally requires:
 Python>=3.8